tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

         git remote add origin git@github.com:fenryxo/nuvola-app-test.git
         git push -u origin master

-  * Create new issue in your repository titled "Push to Nuvola Player project"
+  * Create new issue in your repository titled "Push to Nuvola Apps project"
-  * Create new issue at [Nuvola Player repository](https://github.com/tiliado/nuvolaplayer/issues/new) with subject "Code review: You Service Name integration" and post a link the the issue created above.
+  * Create new issue at [Nuvola Apps Runtime repository](https://github.com/tiliado/nuvolapruntime/issues/new) with subject "Code review: You Service Name integration" and post a link the the issue created above.